Anglican Church of Mexico: Diocese of Cuernavaca

-Anglican Diocese of Southeastern Mexico
+Diocese of Southeastern Mexico

 Carved out in 1989 from the Central & Southern diocese its see city is Xalapa, Veracruz.
 Its first congregations date back to the 1970s and are located in the Isthmus of Tehuantepec region, and are predominantly indigenous of Mixe, Mazatec, Chinantec, Zapotec, and Mixtec languages, while in Chiapas there are two Tzental Mayan-speaking congregations in the Chamula region.

 Under the episcopal leadership of BishopJulio César Martín-Trejo, the Anglican Diocese of the Southeast has become a benchmark in Spanish-speaking Latin America for pastoral action in support of and service to the sexually diverse community.
 Since 2021, its clergy and bishop Martin have participated in various LGBTQ pride marches in the different states that make up the diocesan territory.
 This fact is recognized as historic by civil associations, local governments, and the media, as it has been the only church to participate in such events in the diocesan territory.

 The diocese counts with civilly married gay clergy.

 The Diocese of the Southeast maintains pastoral cooperation relationships with other Anglican dioceses in Canada and the United States.

 In February 2022, by secret ballot, 66% of its diocesan synod voted to send a motion to the national synod of the Anglican Church of Mexico to modify the marriage canon to allow for the blessing of same-sex marriages.